Cross-Chain Architecture

 - The authority to determine which UTXOs are spendable

-This enables secure handling of Bitcoin inputs and outputs directly from the VSC contract layer.
+This enables secure handling of Bitcoin inputs and outputs directly from the Magi contract layer.

 Asset Movement Coordination